jericayuan/direct-messaging/README.txt

 - Defines the Direct Social Protocol (DSP) for sending and receiving messages.

 ds_messenger.py
-- Implements the DirectMessenger class to send and retrieve messages.
+- Implements the ds_protocol.py in DirectMessenger class to send and retrieve messages.

 ics32_profile.py
 - Handles user profiles, authentication, and data storage.